cglane/nextjs/README.md

     - Use Tailwind as much as you can, custom classes should be used only if tailwind classes have been exhausted -All components should be tested on 3 screen widths
     - Always use 'md' when thinking about desktop screens.

+# Warnings
+- Using the "use client" tag with next-translate can have strange hydration errors